deartrudence/shopify-berlin/src/pages/cms-organization.md

 #### Scaffolding a theme with Slate

 There have been a couple of different tools for local Shopify Development.
 There are some great desktop GUIs that have been developed to facilitate local dev for example Motifmate which has a monthly subscription fee.
 There are also command line tools, some common ones include the **theme gem** and **themekit**.
-Today we are going to be setting up one such command line tool developed by Shopify called Slate.
+We really like using the command line tool developed by Shopify called Slate.
 Slate provides the ability to generate a paired down scaffolded Shopify theme as well as a command line tool for local theme development, today we will focus on the latter.
 Check out the [Slate Documentation](https://shopify.github.io/slate/).

 #### Slate Installation

-Let's go ahead and install slate on our computers so we can start using it for our theme development.
-Slate works on Linux, WIndows, and OSX.
-We are going to use **npm** to install Slate so make sure you have that installed before running the Slate install command.
+Slate works on Linux, Windows, and OSX.
+We use **npm** to install Slate so make sure you have that installed before running the Slate install command.
 Open a terminal window and run the following command:

 `npm install -g @shopify/slate`